Our knowledge of orthopaedics. Your best health.

 Observation.
 Although a hemangioma may not require any treatment, it is important to visit your doctor regularly to monitor any changes in the tumor.

 Beta blocker medication.
 Beta blockers are a medication that may be recommended depending on the type and size of a hemangioma.
-For certain types, such as superficial and infantile hemangiomas, beta blockers may be given as orally (in pill form) with the goal of slowing the lesion’s growth.
+For certain types, such as superficial and infantile hemangiomas, beta blockers (a pill medication) may be given with the goal of slowing the lesion’s growth.

 Anti-inflammatory medication.
 If a hemangioma is growing near vital structures, such as the nose, lips, or eyelids, your doctor may recommend steroid medication.
 Steroids are often used to slow down the growth of the tumor.
-The drugs may be injected directly into the hemangioma or given orally.
+The drugs may be injected directly into the hemangioma or given orally (by mouth).

 Compression.
 Intermittent pneumatic compression is a treatment that uses inflatable sleeves or leggings to apply pressure to the tumor.
-It can helping in decreasing the swelling associated with a hemangioma.
+It can help decrease the swelling associated with a hemangioma.
 It will not, however, make the hemangioma go away.

 Surgical Treatment